-As contributors and maintainers of this project (defined under Community Spaces and the Governance Document), and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
+As community members, contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we commit to respect all people who participate in the community through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.

 Public or private harassment

 Publishing others' private information, such as a physical or email address, without their explicit permission